shichao-an/notes/docs/index.md

 ### **Shichao's Notes**

-This site documents reading and learning notes of the following books and materials.
+This site documents reading and learning notes.
+See [Roadmap](roadmap/index.md) for the current progress.

 <div class="row">
   <div class="col-md-8">